fedoratechnologies/webpage/README.md

 - Update email and contact details in `contact.html` and the footer across pages.
 - Replace or extend sections with additional offerings, industries served, or case studies.
 - The contact form is static-friendly and uses `mailto:`; to use a hosted form, replace the form handler in `main.js` (or set a real `action`).
+- If you want to align to responsible marketing guidelines, edit `responsible-marketing.html` and `privacy.html` to match your preferred language and jurisdiction.

 If you tell me your preferred contact email, phone, and social links, I can pre-wire those into the site.